nmostafavi/Lightswitch/README.md

+# Lightswitch for Arduino
-# Wirelessly relocated light socket using Arduino
+How I wirelessly relocated a switched light socket using Arduino

 ## Background
 My apartment has a light switch by the entrance that toggles a poorly-located power outlet.
 I would like to transplant that outlet, but doing so would violate my rental agreement.
 The solution?
 Use an Arduino to wirelessly relocate the outlet!